-9b AV ESV LSV 9 So then they which be of faith are blessed with faithful Abraham.
+9b AV ESV LSV of faith a en they which be are blessed with Abraham.
 9 So then, those who are of faith are blessed along with Abraham, the man of faith.
 9 So then those who are of faith are blessed with Abraham, the believer.